eiximenis/tvision2docs/content/en/docs/core/component-lifecycle.md

 ## Using the Metadata actions of the component lifecycle

-When creating the component you can add the actions `OnComponentMounted`, `OnComponentUnmounted` and `OnComponentWillBeUnmounted`:
+When creating the component you can add the actions like `OnComponentMounted` and so on, by using the `WhenXXX` methods:

 ```csharp
 var cmp = new TvComponent<string>("hello", "label",